2E0PGS/blog/_posts/2018-08-05-lowercase-all-the-things.md

 * Easier on autocomplete in terminals.
 No need to hold shift.
 * Is pretty much universally safe for programs to parse.
 * It's the web standard for URL format.
-* Linux seems to have shifted to this standard from the old lowercase-underscorecase format for the core OS filesystem.
+* Linux seems to have shifted to this standard from the old `snake_case` format for the core OS filesystem.

-See general-naming-convention?
+This is basically my general naming convention.

+Many subfolders may also contain a `README.md` which hold metadata.
+This is normally a description of the folder structure if it's unusual.

+LF or CRLF?

+#### References

-See unix file system spec
+* See unix file system spec
-See web url spec
+* See web url spec
-See jekyll spec
+* See jekyll spec
-See JS/Node/Angular spec
+* See JS/Node/Angular spec